 Another organizational solution for a linen closet is a pretty stand alone armoire, like the one pictured below from http://bhg.com, with the charming keyhole detail at the top.
 I also love the way one set of towels are tied with a grosgrain ribbon and how the pillowcases are wrapped around the fitted and folded sheet.
 Details make all the difference, don’t they?

-One detail I like to add to shelving is liner paper, and this beautiful liner paper, designed and manufactured by Mary Lake -Thompson, although made as a drawer liner, is a particular favorite of ours since it’s scented with lavender, which we like for linens.
+One detail I like to add to shelving is liner paper, and this beautiful liner paper, designed and manufactured by Mary Lake -Thompson, although made as a drawer liner, is a particular favorite of mine since it’s scented with lavender, which I like for my linens.
 You can purchase it by clicking, here.

 And, although soiled linens will not go into your linen closet, but into your laundry room, I could not resist showing you this beautiful container for them from The Laundress.
 Isn’t it pretty?
 And, if you love the idea of having custom monogrammed cotton storage bags for your out of season linens, they’re the resource I would recommend for these, too.
 You can find those, by clicking here.